 During the General Education and Training level studies, pupils are required to opt for one handy-craft skills class, such as woodwork, needlework and so on.

-Mathematics, Languages, Natural Sciences, Life Orientation, Social Science, Arts & Culture, Technology, and many more.
-To know more about the Curriculum, click here
+Basic Courses: Mathematics, Languages, Natural Sciences, Life Orientation, Social Science, Arts & Culture, Technology, and many more.

 Credential Awarded: General Education and Training Certificate

 Assessment: Annual National Assessments-ANA is done in numeracy and literacy in the foundation phase, while in languages and numeracy in the intermediate phase and Grade 9.
 These assessments are standardised throughout the country.
 Students are assessed in the language and numeracy skills they have learnt during a particular school year.

 Further Education and Training (FET)

 The Further Education and Training expands the knowledge in several subjects, thereby helping students to develop theoretical as well as practical skills associated with a particular profession and also prepares them for further studies.
 This level consists of a career-oriented education and training in Further Education and Training institutions such as private, technical and community colleges.
 It consists academic, vocational oriented and occupation-specific courses/programmes.
 The FET is non-compulsory and comprises of all education and training from the National Qualifications Framework (NQF) levels 2 to 4 and the National Technical Certificate 1 to 3 in FET colleges.

 Admission Requirements: Students must have completed Grade 9 or Adult Basic Education and Training (ABET) for admittance to FET courses.

 Age: 15-18 years old